mjay-kerberos/snort-ansible/README.md

 ```

 ## Dependencies
 None.
-The ansible script makes sure to install all necessary dependencies for you. :)
+The ansible script makes sure to install all necessary dependencies for you.
+However, for testing purposes if you want to use the molecule folder.
+Make sure to have the reqs needed.
+### Requirements
+- Ansible
+- Docker
+- Molecule (with Docker driver)

 ## Example Playbook
 ```yaml